grobbles/linux-daemon-template/ReadMe.md

     cd linux-daemon-template
 ```

-Run the main script to initialize the project and initialize the git submodules (gtest)
+Run the main script to initialize the project

 ```bash
      ./rund.sh -i